Hibaber/Connekt/README.md

 Connekt(SPA) is an online application meant to allow entrepreneurs to create meetups in order to network wih other like-minded ambitious people.

-It also renders some of the best coworking places in Madrid and the most briliant books related to the field
+It also renders some of the best coworking places in Madrid and the most briliant field-related books.

 **
 App demo: https://coo-nekt.netlify.app/**